-Gametogenesis is the biological process by which specialized cells called gametes are produced.
+Gametogenesis refers to the biological process through which gametes, or reproductive cells, are formed.
 Gametes are specialized cells that play a vital role in the process of sexual reproduction.
 In gametogenesis, precursor cells undergo a series of developmental changes, including cell division and maturation, to transform into mature gametes.

 There are two main types of gametogenesis: